African Dance & Drum

 for Preschool, Elementary,

 Cape Cod African Dance & Drum, including master African drummers and professional African-American dancer Tara Murphy, offer an exciting educational program for school assemblies, performances and family events.
-With highly favorable reviews, they have been presenting performances and workshops regularly throughout Cape Cod and the New England area at public and private schools, colleges, libraries and family events.
-By watching and participating, students are exposed to the West African cultural tradition.
+With highly favorable reviews, they have been presenting performances and workshops regularly throughout Cape Cod and the New England area at public and private schools, colleges, libraries, senior residences and family events.
+By watching and participating, students and participants are exposed to the West African cultural tradition.
 They take something very special with them: African dance, rhythm and song!

 - Opening the show, the ensemble gives a performance of West African drumming, song and dance in traditional costume.
 Our opening piece is exciting and high-energy, giving students a great taste of traditional African dance and drumming.

 - Our lead African drummer then speaks with students about the technique, background and purpose of drumming in Africa.